opensumi/docs/docs/integrate/universal-integrate-case/custom-command.en.md

 ### Register by Modules

-In module, we usually register by `CommandContribution`, which is detailed in the documentation:[Command Register](../../develop/basic-design/contribution-point#命令注册)。
+In module, we usually register by `CommandContribution`, which is detailed in the documentation [Command Register](../../develop/basic-design/contribution-point#命令注册)。